Employee Tuition Exemption Benefit

 Semester: for purposes of this policy, a semester is defined by the Registrar’s academic calendars.

-The Director of Student Fiscal Services and Vice President for Human Resources and Payroll and Faculty/Staff Life, in consultation with Student Accounts and Admissions, will administer the Employee Tuition Waiver Program.
+The Executive Director of Accounting Operations and Student Accounts and Vice President for Human Resources and Payroll and Faculty/Staff Life, in consultation with Student Accounts and Admissions, will administer the Employee Tuition Waiver Program.
 Heads of Departments, Offices, and Activities will establish internal controls to confirm employee eligibility and assure that approved requests are within the scope of this policy.

 A. Effective Date: